cloudmesh/technologies/chapters/incomming/opennn.md

 with less computation time.

-With multiprocessing, shared memory and Graphics processing units accelerationsused for computing multiple calculations simulateously, provides programs to have CPU parallelism and result in better and faster computation.
+With multiprocessing, shared memory and Graphics processing units accelerations used for computing multiple calculations simultaneously, which provides programs to have CPU parallelism and result in better and faster computation.
 OpenNN provides algorithms for data mining in form of libraries and functions, which are utilized with data mining and predictive modeling [@hid-sp18-520-OpenNN].

 OpenNN libraries and functions are integrated with analytical tool, such as
-Neural Designer[@hid-sp18-520-OpenNNnw] which provides a UI interface for users.This provide the ease of visualization for the users, to do any data entry tasks or once the model is created and output is generated, can provide results interpretation[@hid-sp18-520-OpenNN].
+Neural Designer[@hid-sp18-520-OpenNNnw] which provides a UI interface for users.
+This provide the ease of visualization for the users, to do any data entry tasks or once the model is created and output is generated, can provide results interpretation[@hid-sp18-520-OpenNN].